 Ashtanga Inspired Yoga

-This session is based on the traditional Ashtanga Vinyasa yoga system.
-In classes we will explore the structure of asana and the process of synchronisation these with the breath, we will also use the 'count' (ekam, dve, trini…) as a mantra to take the practice from not just a breath and body synchronisation, but to a mind, breath and body synchronisation.
+This session is based on the traditional Ashtanga Vinyasa Yoga system.
+In these classes we explore the structure of asana and the process of synchronisation with the breath, we also use the ‘count’ (ekam, dve, trini…) as a mantra to take the practice from not just a breath and body synchronisation, but to a mind, breath and body synchronisation.

-Influenced by my own teacher, John Scott, the classes may also include elements of the 'baby sequence' (a series of preparatory movements), Matthew Sweeney's moon sequence, alternative practices for the moon day, pranayama and a little bit of chanting.
+Influenced by John Scott, the classes may also include elements of the ‘baby sequence’ (a series of preparatory movements), Matthew Sweeney’s moon sequence, alternative practices for the moon day, pranayama and a little bit of chanting.

 A wind-down restorative class ideal for counterbalancing stress and fatigue.
 By encouraging the body to ease open through gentle, longer held postures and deep breath awareness, tension is released.
 Less fight or flight and more centering and calmness.

 Hatha is the general term for all Yoga styles.
 This is a gentler form, based on movement with the breath and body awareness.